top of page

 Search

-Do I Have a Herniated Disc or Piriformis Syndrome?
+Herniated Disc or Piriformis Syndrome?
 The Correct Diagnosis Is Critical!

 A herniated disc & Piriformis Syndrome have very similar symptoms.
 Both conditions present with buttock pain & both may cause pain radiating down the sciatic nerve into the leg.
 Plus, they both may cause: